Molecular gas and star formation activity in LIRGs in clusters at intermediate redshifts: Conclusions

 \section{Conclusions}

-We have investigated the role of dense Mpc-scale environments in processing molecular gas in galaxies as part of a larger search for CO in distant cluster galaxies.
-To this aim we have considered a sample of 17 cluster galaxies at intermediate-redshifts $z\sim0.2-0.5$ with available FIR-to-UV photometry, as well {as high resolution images from} Subaru and {\it HST}.
-The galaxies have been selected for having total infrared luminosities $\gtrsim10^{11}~L_\odot$ which classify the sources as luminous infrared galaxies (LIRGs).
-The sources belong to well studied clusters (Abell~697, 963, 1763, 2219, and MACS~J0717.5+3745) from the LoCuSS and HLS surveys.
+We investigated the role of dense Mpc-scale environments in processing the molecular gas in galaxies as part of a larger search for CO in distant cluster galaxies.
+To this aim we considered a sample of 17 cluster galaxies at intermediate redshifts $z\sim0.2-0.5$ with available FIR-to-UV photometry, as well {as high-resolution images from} Subaru and {\it HST}.
+The galaxies were selected for having total IR luminosities $\gtrsim10^{11}~L_\odot$, which classify the sources as LIRGs.
+The sources belong to well-studied clusters (Abell~697, 963, 1763, 2219, and MACS~J0717.5+3745) from the LoCuSS and HLS surveys.
 The LIRGs also span a broad range in cluster centric distances, out to $\sim1.6\times r_{200}$, and are therefore an optimal sample to study the preprocessing of gas as the galaxies in the outskirts of clusters fall into their cores.

-We have observed the LIRGs in CO(1$\rightarrow$0) or CO(2$\rightarrow$1) with several observational programs carried out between 2012 and 2017 with the IRAM Plateau de Bure interferometer and its successor NOEMA.
-The sample of 17 LIRGs has been complemented with four additional cluster LIRGs, three of them have been already observed in CO by \citet{Jablonka2013}, and the fourth by \citet{Cybulski2016}.
-Accurate FIR-to-UV multiwavelength spectral energy distribution (SED) modeling has been performed for all 21 LIRGs, which has allowed a homogeneous analysis of the full LIRG sample.
+We observed the LIRGs in CO(1$\rightarrow$0) or CO(2$\rightarrow$1) with several observational programs carried out between 2012 and 2017 with the IRAM PdBI and its successor NOEMA.
+The sample of 17 LIRGs has been complemented with 4 additional cluster LIRGs, 3 of which have already been observed in CO by \citet{Jablonka2013}, and the fourth by \citet{Cybulski2016}.
+Accurate multiwavelength SED modeling from the FIR to UV was performed for all 21 LIRGs, which has allowed a homogeneous analysis of the full LIRG sample.

-Star formation rates (SFRs), molecular gas to stellar mass ratios $M(H_2)/M_\star$, and depletion times of the LIRGs have been compared with i) those estimated using empirical relations for main sequence field galaxies and ii) those of a compilation of galaxies from the literature, out to $z\simeq1.6$.
-Our analysis suggests that the targeted LIRGs have {SFRs, molecular gas contents, and depletion times} that are consistent with those of both main sequence field galaxies and star forming galaxies from the comparison sample, quite independently of the stellar mass considered, within $\log(M_\star/M_\odot)\simeq10-11$.
+We compared the SFRs, molecular gas to stellar mass ratios $M(H_2)/M_\star$, and depletion times of the LIRGs with, first, those estimated using empirical relations for MS field galaxies and, second, those of a compilation of galaxies from the literature, out to $z\simeq1.6$.
+Our analysis suggests that the targeted LIRGs have {SFRs, molecular gas contents, and depletion times} that are consistent with those of both MS field galaxies and star-forming galaxies from the comparison sample, independent of the stellar mass considered, within $\log(M_\star/M_\odot)\simeq10-11$.